 With machine learning, the world relies on technology for recommendations recognition systems.
 But a lot of these systems are corrupted because they have a certain bias associated with them and are hence not accurate with their functioning.

-Here are different kinds of biases that have existed in ML algorithms.
+Here are different kinds of biases that have existed in Machine Learning algorithms.

 Kinds Of Biases